Meredith Kriz, LPC-S

 Practice Manager

-Rachel Hendrix is Foundations Counseling practice manager and biller.
-Rachel is a Certified Professional Biller, Certified Outpatient Coder, and Certified Physician Practice Manager who received her education and training through the American Academy of Professional Coders.
 Rachel believes in educating and empowering patients with the knowledge and understanding on how to utilize and get the most out of their health insurance benefits!
-She aims to remain the friendly face/voice to calm any concerns regarding your care, treatment, and overall happiness here with us at Foundations Counseling!
-Whether you are looking to schedule an appointment for the first time, reschedule your appointment, or just want to give us a call and say hello, she loves nothing more than to hear from our patient base – aka you!
+She aims to remain the friendly face/voice to calm any concerns regarding your care, treatment, and overall happiness here with us at Foundations!
+Whether you are looking to schedule an appointment for the first time, or just want to learn more about therapy and how it could be helpful for you or your loved ones, she loves nothing more than to hear from the community we so passionately serve!

 Doug Kriz, Executive Director